 5. Dedicated Hosts pricing

-A dedicated host is essentially a physical server that provides instance capacity specifically to you.
-This EC2 pricing method blends the resilience and flexibility of the AWS public cloud with the cost savings of using your own licenses (such as your Windows SQL server license).
+A dedicated host is a physical server allocated only to you.
+This EC2 pricing option combines public cloud flexibility with the ability to use your own licenses (such as your Windows SQL Server license).

 6. Related costs to consider